 How fast will my review count grow?

-For a business doing 20 to 40 completions a month, expect 8 to 16 new reviews per month.
-Over 90 days, most businesses double or triple their existing review count.
+Using industry benchmark response rates, a business doing 20 to 40 completions a month can expect roughly 8 to 16 new reviews per month.
+For a profile starting under 30 reviews, that pace can double or triple the count within 90 days.